 Some people refuse to adopt a dog because they suffer from allergies.
 Although some people think dog hair is the problem, people are allergic to a protein found in the urine and saliva of dogs.
 That protein is transferred to their fur when dogs groom themselves.
 People who have allergies experience a reaction when they touch a dog’s hair.

 - Bichon Frisé

 Take your time to choose the perfect dog

 Try to meet the dog in person after narrowing your list of ideal dog breeds.
 Aside from that, you can ask friends who own the breed for recommendations and tips, or you can visit a vet.

 Do not forget to visit local shelters to choose the perfect dog.

 There, you can meet a wide variety of dogs who need loving homes!

-Remember choosing the perfect dog does not mean selecting a specific breed.
-Instead, choose a dog who will become a dedicated partner who will support you in difficult times and will always be by your side.
+Remember, choosing the perfect dog does not mean selecting a specific breed.
+Instead, choose a dog who will become a dedicated partner supporting you in difficult times and always be by your side.

 Anna Medina is a writing specialist.
 She graduated from the Interpreters Department, but creative writing became her favorite type of work.
 Now, she improves her skills while producing content for writing review services such as the best paper writing service reviews and Rated by Students.
 She also uses her training to provide writing tips to students worldwide.